-This appointment allows for a separate Player Agent to oversee the baseball and softball programs respectively.
-A Softball Player Agent conducts the tryouts, oversees player selection, reviews player eligibility of the softball participants and operates the softball player pool.
-Generally, this individual would be more familiar with the softball participants, talent level and rules and regulations.
+This appointment allows for a separate Player Agent to oversee the league’s softball programs.
+A Softball Player Agent conducts the tryouts, oversees player selection, reviews player eligibility of the softball participants, and operates the softball player pool.
+Generally, this individual would be more familiar with the softball participants, talent level, and rules and regulations.

 The Little League Softball age structure allows for flexibility within the divisions to help increase participation while maintaining a safe and competitive environment.
 All age divisions overlap allowing leagues to utilize a 2-year or a 3-year (or 4-year when possible) age structure to allow advanced players to play up or to increase the number of available participants in a particular division.

-For structuring options, reference the Little League Softball Rulebook pages 36-41.
-For additional information about how your league can utilize Regulation IV for 12-year-olds (page 37) or work with local high schools in upper division softball, please contact Sara Thompson at 570-326-1921 or sthompson@LittleLeague.org.
+For structuring options, reference the Little League Softball Rulebook Regulation IV – The Players.
+For additional information about how your league can utilize Regulation IV to dual roster 12-year-olds in Majors and Juniors or dual-roster teenage players in the Junior and Senior Divisions contact Sara Thompson at 570-326-1921 or sthompson@LittleLeague.org.

-Throughout the season, some teams are faced with a shortage of rostered players for a regular season games.
-In this situation, the local league may opt to create a player pool (Regulation V (c)), or a pool of players from existing regular season players that are willing to participate in extra games during the regular season (within their respective division).
-The Player Agent will manage the Player Pool and assign players on a “rotating basis” to specific games when teams are short players.
+Throughout the season, some teams are faced with a shortage of rostered players for regular season games.
+In this situation, the local league may opt to create a player pool [Regulation V (c)], or a pool of players from existing regular season players that are willing to participate in extra games during the regular season (within their respective division).
+The Player Agent will manage the Player Pool and assign players on a “rotating basis” to specific games when teams do not have enough players.
 This allows a local league to play through scheduling conflicts and gives participants additional playing experience.
 If the local league would like to create a player pool of participants to supplement a different division (i.e. Minors to Majors), a Charter Committee waiver is necessary.

 4. Finding Facilities

-Some leagues are fortunate to have their own field space and resources; however, many leagues need to work with the city and community for fields and facilities.
+Some leagues are fortunate to have their own field space and resources, however, many leagues need to coordinate with the city and community for fields and facilities.
 We would recommend contacting your local Parks and Recreation department for their ‘Field Use’ policy.
 This will outline their allocation procedures, fees, insurance requirements, curfew, etc., and explain how your league can sign-up to use the facilities.

 Another resource your league can utilize is the local school district.
-Many times they will allow the community and non-profit organizations to use their indoor and outdoor facilities.
+Many times, local school districts will allow the community and non-profit organizations to use their indoor and outdoor facilities.
 Since the facility use policy will differ between schools and districts, we would recommend contacting the district offices first.

 5. Manager and Coach Education

-There are many different avenues your league can explore for manager and coach training within your local community and through Little League.
+There are many different avenues your league can explore for manager, coach, umpire, and parent education and training within your local community and through Little League.

-Organizing Coaches Clinics – Local leagues are encouraged to coordinate coaches clinics for their parents, coaches and managers.
-Many times, leagues will have volunteers with prior softball experience who are inclined to teach the basics or specific skills.
-Other resources include local high school and college coaches or players, who may be willing to volunteer their time or instruct a clinic for a small fee.
-High school and college coaches are a wealth of knowledge and can be a great resource for your league.
-Once a relationship is built, it can create other opportunities for your softball program.
+Organizing Coach Clinics – Local leagues are encouraged to coordinate coach clinics for their parents, coaches, and managers.
+Many times, leagues will have volunteers equipped with prior softball experience who can assist with teaching the basics or specific skills.
+Local high school and college coaches or players may also be willing to volunteer their time or instruct a clinic for a small fee.
+High school and college coaches have a wealth of knowledge and can be a great resource for your league.
+Once a relationship is established, it can also lead to other opportunities for your softball program.

-An interleague schedule benefits small programs looking for teams to play, leagues wanting to increase excitement during the Regular Season, or programs looking to build skill level and may improve and promote awareness of your softball program within the community.
-Your District Administrator may be able to let you know what other leagues in the district are currently offering softball and what opportunities may exist for interleague play .
-The interleague form can be found http://www.littleleague.org/Assets/forms_pubs/App_InterleaguePlay_08.pdf and should be submitted prior to the start of the season.
+An interleague schedule benefits small programs looking for teams to play, leagues wanting to increase excitement during the Regular Season, or programs looking to build skill level, and may improve and promote awareness of your softball program within the community.
+Your District Administrator (D.A.) should be able to inform you about softball programs and divisions in other leagues within the district or neighboring districts and what opportunities may exist for interleague play.
+A completed interleague form should be submitted prior to the start of the season.
 Leagues may play any other local Little League program, in the appropriate age division, with the proper sign-offs.

-Special Games are another option for local Little Leagues to add to their season, increase competition and allow all participants a tournament experience.
+Special Games are another option for local leagues to add excitement to their season, increase competition, and allow all participants a tournament experience.
 Special Games may be played under Little League Regular Season rules, Tournament rules, or the Expanded Softball Special Games Guidelines.
-Leagues must submit a Special Games Application, http://www.littleleague.org/Assets/forms_pubs/App_SpecialGames.pdf, which needs to be approved by their regional office prior to the start of tournament.
+Leagues must submit a Special Games Application, which needs to be approved by their regional office prior to the start of tournament.
 Some games played during a Special Game tournament may count towards International Tournament participation for Junior and Senior division players.
 Leagues should reference Regulation IX – Special Games for additional information.

-Little League also created a set of modified guidelines that local softball leagues may use during some Special Games for an easier approach to organizing weekend tournaments.
-The Expanded Softball Special Games Guidelines, http://www.littleleague.org/Assets/forms_pubs/SpecialGamesGuidelines_Softball.pdf, allow for adjustments in game scheduling, participation, pitching rules and team composition.
+Little League created a set of modified guidelines that local softball leagues may use during some Special Games for an easier approach to organizing weekend tournaments.
+The Expanded Softball Special Games Guidelines allow for adjustments in game scheduling, participation, pitching rules, and team composition.

-While most leagues take a short break after their Tournament season, we would recommend the membership gather for one last meeting to review the previous season.
+While most leagues take a short break after their Tournament season, we would recommend the membership gather for one last meeting to review the concluding season.
 It’s at this time that the membership should discuss everything from manager and coach training, opening ceremonies, the season, marketing, closing ceremonies, etc. and determine what aspects of the program worked well and which ones need to be improved.
 The membership should feel comfortable giving recommendations and suggesting ideas for the upcoming season.
 This should allow for enough time to plan and organize committees, if necessary.